 Now that we’ve gone over why we need different mixes for stamped concrete and poured concrete, it’s time to get into the specifics of what commercial mixes work best.

-Before you buy a mix, ensure that it has fine aggregates.
-The safest way to do this is to get a mortar mix- if you’re unsure exactly what this is, there is an article on this website titled ‘What Concrete Uses No Rocks or Gravel?’ (source) that gives you all the information you need on mortar mix concretes.
+The safest way to find a good mix for stamping is to get a mortar mix.
+If you’re unsure exactly what this is, there is an article on this website titled ‘What Concrete Uses No Rocks or Gravel?‘ that gives you all the information you need on mortar mix concretes.

 - Stamp Mix by Stone Edge Surfaces: This mix is stamping-specific, marketed as “A blend of cement, fine silica aggregates, and polymer create a dense, high strength, long-lasting stampable overlay.”
 Source.